WELCOME TO THE HAE JOURNAL - STORIES AND INSIGHTS FROM THE ALPS

 Sustainable luxury for winter

-Our headbands and hats are not only made of pure cashmere, but also combine 50% recycled cashmere with 50% ultra-fine merino wool - both GRS-certified.
+Our headbands and hats are not only made of pure cashmere, but also combine 50% recycled cashmere with 50% ultra-fine merino wool – both GRS-certified.
 The Global Recycle Standard guarantees that our products are manufactured in an environmentally friendly and socially responsible manner.
-This means that every piece reflects the respectful treatment of nature that is so central to us in the Alps.
+Thus, each piece reflects the respectful treatment of nature that is so central to us in the Alps.

 Conclusion: Cashmere – your protective shield against winter

-Cashmere headbands and hats are not just accessories - they are a feeling.
-A feeling of warmth, security and elegance that accompanies you through the winter.
-In a world that is sometimes as rough and unpredictable as our beloved Alps, cashmere offers you the gentle protection you need.
+Cashmere headbands and hats aren't just accessories—they're a feeling.
+A feeling of warmth, comfort, and elegance that will accompany you through the winter.
+In a world that can sometimes be as harsh and unpredictable as our beloved Alps, cashmere offers you the gentle protection you need.

-Discover now our Cashmere Line and hats that let you experience winter in a new, luxurious way – and feel the difference that only cashmere can make.
+Discover our Cashmere line and hats that let you experience winter in a new, luxurious way – and feel the difference that only cashmere can make.

 BREITHORN TRAVERSE - AN ALPINE ADVENTURE